4 Attractive Destinations to Travel in Far East Asia

 |Southeast Asia||Brunei||Bandar Seri Begawan|

 Malaysia is a country that is still a little off the main tourist trail, but it certainly warrants a visit.
-It is one of the best examples of how different cultures can harmoniously coexist in one country, and the result is a vibrant mix of people, languages, and without a doubt – food!
+Particularly, it is one of the best examples of how different cultures can harmoniously coexist in one country, and the result is a vibrant mix of people, languages, and without a doubt – food!
 The capital Kuala Lumpur is a sweltering metropolis packed with intrigue and interest.
 Towering over the city are the two Petronas skyscrapers, which offer a simply stunning vista over the city.
-Then there are the Batu Caves with majestic Hindu temples nestled into the limestone hill landscape.
-To partly enjoy the fascinating of the city, it would take you at least 2 days in Kuala Lumpur.
+Then, there are the Batu Caves with majestic Hindu temples nestled into the limestone hill landscape.
+To partly enjoy the fascinating city, it would take you at least 2 days in Kuala Lumpur.

 And how about Penang?
 Known as the ‘Pearl of the Orient’, this island off the coast is home to Georgetown, a UNESCO World Heritage Site with many gems remaining from its British colonial past.
-Here there is an intoxicating mix of Chinese, Indian and Malay culture, and that means scrumptious food from street-side tandoor ovens to bustling Chinese chicken eateries.
+Here, there is an intoxicating mix of Chinese, Indian, and Malay culture, and that means scrumptious food from street-side tandoor ovens to bustling Chinese chicken eateries.
 Over on the mainland is the Cameron Highlands region where you can arrange a guided trek through the breathtaking trails; taking in the forests, valleys, peaks, and brilliant examples of wildlife.
 Ready for the beach?
 That’s no problem, as on the Malaysian island of Langkawi you can take in a spot of rest and relaxation on the Andaman Sea.

 When it comes to transport systems, you can find that Japan is revered all over the world for its efficiency.
-You can hop on a bullet train any time you like and experience speeds of up to 200mph.
+Yes, you can hop on a bullet train any time you like and experience speeds of up to 200mph.
 The trains encompass a large area of the country and are used by over a billion passengers a year.

 Those are just four of the destinations Far East Asia has to offer.
 With a large network of flight routes offering affordable transport from all over the world, there has never been a better time to tick the region off your bucket list.

-READ MORE POSTS AT THOSE COUNTRIES
+READ MORE POSTS ON THOSE COUNTRIES